International students

 - transcripts from your current program

-They must also provide proof that you’re participating in one of the eligible pilot programs, if applicable.
+If applicable, they must also provide proof that you’re participating or enrolled in one of the eligible programs, such as

 We’ll also ask them to provide additional documents, such as proof of their relationship to you, the student.